linno60/website/src/_posts/2017-03-28-writing-a-zero-downtime-deployment-script.md

 Just to reiterate, learning about SSH'ing into servers has been a very helpful skill.
 I've [added my server to my `.ssh/config` file](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) so I can call `ssh timacdonald` to SSH into my web server without having to provide the login details each time.

 So now I just need to be able to get my script to SSH in and run the script.
-Luckily for us, we can save the script as a string and pass it as an argument to the `ssh` command.
+Luckily for us, we can pass the script as a string and pass it as an argument to the `ssh` command.
+To do this we'll wrap the script to run in a [heredoc](https://en.wikipedia.org/wiki/Here_document#Unix_shells).
 Let's see what that would look like:

 ```sh
 #!/bin/sh